pacphi/tf4k8s/experiments/k8s/argo-cd/README.md

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

+Assumes

-Starts with the assumption that you have already provisioned a cluster.
+* that you have already provisioned a cluster
+* that you have installed and configured nginx-ingress with [SSL Passthrough](../nginx-ingress/README.md#enabling-ssl-passthrough)

 ## Edit `terraform.tfvars`